Here are the latest planning applications for your area

 SUBMITTED

-Messrs Smith - one dwelling on land at Kirkbridge Lane, New Mill, Holmfirth.
+Mr and Mrs N Bone - certificate of lawfulness for proposed detached garage at 1 Hey Top, Cote Lane, Holmfirth.

+Mr and Mrs Kirk - listed building consent for alterations to form en-suite bathrooms and replacement windows (within a conservation area) at 4 Town Gate, Holmfirth.

-Joan Gledhill - work to tree preservation order (s) 05/97 at Two Acres, New Road, Netherthong, Holmfirth.
+Alison Daly - work to tree – tree preservation order 04/80 at Oak Mount, Yew Tree Lane, Holmbridge, Holmfirth.

-Joe Fisher - work to tree preservation order 03/96 at 43 The Cutting, Brockholes, Holmfirth.
+James Royston Arboriculture Ltd - works to tree – tree preservation order 03/96 at 16 The Waterside, Thongsbridge, Holmfirth, HD9 7RQ

-Hawden and Taylor - single-storey front and rear extensions at Winwood, Chapelgate, Scholes, Holmfirth.

 APPROVED

-Mr and Mrs Gaunt - non material amendment to previous application 2017/93787 for detached dwelling with subterranean swimming pool (amended description)and demolition of existing dwelling at The Grange, Fearnley Lane, Holmfirth.
+Mrs M Locke - works to trees in conservation area at Carreg House, Woodhead Road, Holmfirth.

-Mr J Hinchliffe - works to tree – tree preservation order 7/99 at 24, Carr View Road, Holmfirth.
+Mr J Short - works to trees – tree preservation order 13a/02 7 Cliff Hill Court, Holmfirth.

+Mrs Burhouse - work to trees in tree preservation order 05/82 at 16 Birch Park, Holmfirth.

+G Fallows - certificate of lawfulness for proposed single-storey rear extension at 24 Grassmoor Fold, Honley, Holmfirth.

 CONDITIONAL APPROVAL

+Katharine and Robert Priest - first-floor rear extension, alterations to roof and rendering (within a conservation area) at North Dean, Upper Gate, Hepworth, Holmfirth.

+Moorhouse O’Reilly - extensions and alterations at 65 Bradshaw Road, Honley, Holmfirth.

-Addinall and Bradshaw - single-storey side extension at Croft House, 23 , Sude Hill, New Mill, Holmfirth.
+W Arrowsmith - single-storey extension and raised decking at Cornerways, 26 New Road, Netherthong, Holmfirth.

-D Turner - single-storey side extension at 3 The Royds, Cartworth Road, Holmfirth.
+Darren Hargreaves - first-floor extension at 32 River Holme View, Brockholes, Holmfirth.

+Thongsbridge Cricket Club - extensions and alterations to existing clubhouse at Miry Lane, Thongsbridge, Holmfirth.

 WITHDRAWN